ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

 We defined a NixOS system called `nixos-test` with a configuration file at `./configuration.nix`, which is the classic configuration we modified before.
 Therefore, we can still make use of it.

-To apply the configuration, run `sudo nixos-rebuild switch`.
+To apply the configuration to a system with hostname `nixos-test`, run `sudo nixos-rebuild switch`.
 No changes will be made to the system because we imported the old configuration file in `/etc/nixos/flake.nix`, so the actual state we declared remains unchanged.

 ## Managing System Packages with Flakes